hamzzy/Redis-Server-Flutter/README.md

 # RedisServer

-A Redis Server Desktop Application for Mac os built flutter.
+A Redis Server Desktop Application for Mac os build on flutter.

 ### Todo